JUST IN: Buhari's Katsina leads in percentage of PVCs collected

 Katsina leads Nigeria’s other 35 states and Abuja in the percentage of registered voters who have collected their permanent voters’ cards (PVCs).

-This is contained in the data released by the electoral commission, INEC, on Thursday.
+This is contained in the data released by the Independent National Electoral Commission (INEC) on Thursday.

-President Muhammadu Buhari is from Katsina where he is also expected to cast his vote on Saturday.
+President Muhammadu Buhari, one of the contenders in the presidential race, is from Katsina where he is also expected to cast his vote on Saturday.

 Other states that have more than 90 per cent of registered voters collecting their PVCs are Adamawa (90.7 per cent), Akwa Ibom (91.2 per cent), Bauchi (94.8 per cent), Benue (90.5 per cent), Cross River (90.8 per cent), Enugu (92 per cent), Gombe (96 per cent), Kaduna (93 per cent), Kebbi (95.1 per cent), Niger (91 per cent), Sokoto (91 per cent), Yobe (92.4 per cent), and Zamfara (94.7 per cent).